Spain’s Podemos suspends talks with Socialists to form government

 Sanchez, therefore, faces an uphill struggle next week to win parliament’s backing for his programme.

-That is almost certain to fail, leading to another vote 48 hours later, in which he would only require a simple majority -- another tall order.
+That is almost certain to fail, leading to another vote 48 hours later, in which he would only require a simple majority.

 Failing that, the country could be forced to return to the polls by the summer.

-As Spain emerges from a severe economic crisis, many say fresh elections would be a disaster for the country, particularly as opinion polls suggest the outcome would by and large be the same as that held in December.
+As Spain emerges from a severe economic crisis, many say fresh elections would be a disaster for the country, particularly as opinion polls suggest the outcome of a new election would by and large be the same as that held in December.